mlochbaum/BQN/help/export.md

 ## `n ⇐ v`: Export Definition

-Define a variable with name `n` and export it from the current namespace or program's scope.
+Define a variable with name `n` and export it from the current namespace.

         ns ← { exported ⇐ 5, unexported ← 0}
         ns.exported